 There is no public commodity market through which these purchases and sales may occur and accordingly all such purchase and sale transactions are private.
 The pool of potential purchasers and sellers is limited and each transaction may require the negotiation of specific provisions.
 Accordingly, a purchase or sale pursuant to a tender or an off-market transaction may take several weeks to complete.
 Since all purchases are confidential, neither the Manager nor UPC is permitted to publicly disclose the identity of any vendor from whom UPC would potentially purchase uranium or any purchaser to whom UPC may sell uranium.

 The Corporation may also source uranium through merger and acquisition transactions.
 Any potential transactions are referred to the Board by the Manager for consideration, direction and ultimate approval.

-The Manager is required to arrange, on behalf of the Corporation, for storage of the uranium at the Facilities and for insurance coverage.
-It is also responsible for the preparation of regulatory filing materials, including financial statements, investor relations including responding to shareholder requests and to furnish office facilities to the Corporation.
+The Manager is required to arrange, on behalf of the Corporation and its subsidiaries, for storage of the uranium at the Facilities and for insurance coverage.
+It is also responsible for the preparation of draft regulatory filing materials including financial statements, investor relations activities including responding to shareholder requests and to furnish office facilities to the Corporation.